Environmental Science

 Human activity is a major cause of environmental change.
 The study of the dynamics of both natural and anthropogenic changes requires knowledge spanning many scientific disciplines.
 Recent environmental degradation such as surface and subsurface water pollution, air and soil pollution, climate change, depletion of resources, extinction of species, and problems of waste disposal are all a result of the lack of understanding of environmental systems and processes.
 Environmental degradation has an impact not only on human beings but on all species and most natural systems so that its understanding requires knowledge and skills from many disciplines such as biology, chemistry, geology, geography, mathematics, physics, and ecology.

-All Environmental Science Specialist programs (Global Environmental Change, Environmental Chemistry, Environmental Geoscience, Environmental Physics, and Environmental Science) and the Major Program in Environmental Science have earned official accreditation from Environmental Careers Organization (ECO) Canada and the Canadian Environmental Accreditation Commission (CEAC).
+All Environmental Science Specialist programs (Global Environmental Change, Environmental Chemistry, Environmental Geoscience, and Environmental Physics) and the Major Program in Environmental Science have earned official accreditation from Environmental Careers Organization (ECO) Canada and the Canadian Environmental Accreditation Commission (CEAC).
 These UTSC programs have met the national standard required to earn accredited status, which connects industry and academics in the environmental sector.
 Graduates of these programs are eligible to receive their Environmental Professional in Training (EPt) designation, which is a developmental certification for emerging environmental professionals.
 To learn more about the EPt program, please visit the ECO Canada website.

 The overall purpose of the programs in Environmental Science is to provide education and training which will produce highly qualified scientists with excellent field and laboratory experience, with a view to future employment in consulting, government, non-governmental organizations, and research and teaching.